 - Language, Attitudes and Discrimination

 - Pragmatic Markers and Discourse-Pragmatic Variation

 - Cross-Cultural Communication

 - Introduction to Psycholinguistics

 - Phonetics and Phonology

 I am authorised to conduct final oral exams at all academic levels.
-If you are a student and would like to find out more about the examination procedure in the Department of English and American Studies at the University of Salzburg, please consult this document for the old diploma exam or this document for the MA in Linguistics/Language Sciences and the MA Lehramt English.
+If you are a student and would like to find out more about the examination procedures in the Department of English and American Studies at the University of Salzburg, please consult this document for the MA in Linguistics/Language Sciences and the MA Lehramt English.